she-codes404/banking_dashboard/README.md

 # Banking_Dashboard
-Banking Dashboard with HTML and CSS

 Banking Dashboard

-A modern, responsive banking dashboard interface built with HTML and CSS.
+A sleek, modern, and responsive banking dashboard interface built with HTML and CSS.

 Overview

-This project is a frontend implementation of a banking dashboard called "Ujamaa Banking Dashboard".
-It provides a clean and intuitive user interface for banking operations with a focus on visual appeal and user experience.
+The Ujamaa Banking Dashboard is a frontend implementation designed for an intuitive and visually appealing banking experience.
+It offers seamless navigation, clear financial insights, and easy access to essential banking operations.

 Features

-Responsive Sidebar Navigation: Easy access to dashboard, calendar, wallet, analytics, profile, notifications, and settings User Profile Integration: Personalized greeting and account access Card Management: View and manage multiple payment cards (Visa, Mastercard) Quick Actions: Fast access to common operations like transfers, utility payments, taxes, and transport Transaction History: Detailed view of recent sales with status indicators Financial Statistics: Visual representation of spending patterns with interactive donut chart Recent Transactions: Timeline of latest financial activities Technologies Used
+- Modern & Responsive Design – A clean layout optimized for all devices
+- Sidebar Navigation – Quick access to dashboard, calendar, wallet, analytics, profile, notifications, and settings
+- User Profile Integration – Personalized greeting and account access
+- Card Management – View and manage multiple payment cards (Visa, Mastercard)
+- Quick Actions – Instant access to transfers, utility payments, taxes, and transport services
+- Transaction History – Detailed sales records with status indicators
+- Financial Analytics – Interactive donut chart for tracking spending patterns
+- Recent Transactions – A timeline of the latest financial activities

+Technologies Used
 HTML5
 CSS3
 Box Icons (for iconography)
 Google Fonts (Bebas Neue)

 Preview

-The dashboard features:
+The dashboard includes:

-A dark-themed sidebar with icon navigation
-A main content area with cards display, quick action buttons, and transaction tables A statistics panel with visual data representation Responsive design elements for various screen sizes Accessibility
+- A main content area featuring account details, quick actions, and transaction records
-The dashboard includes accessibility features such as:
+- A statistics panel with interactive financial data visualizations
+- A fully responsive design for various screen sizes

+Accessibility
+Designed with inclusivity in mind, the dashboard incorporates:

-Proper ARIA roles and labels
+- ARIA roles and labels for better screen reader support
-Keyboard navigation support (tabindex)
+- Keyboard navigation (tabindex) for improved usability
-Semantic HTML structure
+- Semantic HTML structure for enhanced accessibility
-Clear visual indicators for interactive elements Getting Started
+- Clear visual indicators for interactive elements

+Getting Started

-Clone the repository
+1. Clone the Repository:
 git clone https://github.com/she-codes404/banking_dashboard.git

-Open the project in your preferred code editor
+2. Open the Project in your preferred code editor

-Launch the index.html file in a web browser to view the dashboard
+3. Launch index.html in a web browser to view the dashboard

-Customization
-The dashboard can be customized by modifying the CSS styles in the linked style.css file.
-The layout uses a combination of flexbox and grid for responsive design.

 Credits
-Profile images from Random User API
+Profile Images – Random User API
-Icons from Box Icons
+Icons – Box Icons
-Fonts from Google Fonts
+Fonts – Google Fonts